Contemporary European Jewelry

-We are always on the lookout for unique and innovative European lines suitable for the upper segment of the US market.
+Nikaia spotlights unique and innovative European lines befitting the upper segment of the US market.
 The artisans we represent focus on handmade jewelry with high quality materials and components.
 Scroll down to preview each line and the artist behind the look.
-When you’re ready to shop click on the Shop button next to the line you’re interested in purchasing.
+When you’re ready click on the Shop button next to the line you’re interested in purchasing.

 Coeur de Lion

-Carola Eckrodt is the founder and chief designer of the Coeur de Lion jewelry line, which she started in 1987.
-A timeless collection of high quality bridge jewelry, Coeur de Lion is entirely handcrafted in Stuttgart, Germany under Carola’s close supervision.
-Coeur de Lion epitomizes the passion for deep, luxurious colors, clean crisp designs, and unusual textures.
+Carola Eckrodt is the founder and chief designer of Coeur de Lion jewelry, which she started in 1987.
+A timeless collection of high quality bridge jewelry, it is entirely handcrafted in Stuttgart, Germany under Carola’s close supervision.
+Coeur de Lion epitomizes her passion for deep, luxurious colors, clean crisp designs, and unusual textures.

-At the core of the creative process, Swarovski® crystals, hand-finished two-tone glass, Polaris®, nappa leather, and Lucite® crafted by master artisans are skillfully combined with stainless steel and anodized aluminum.
-In addition, her metal parts are expensively treated through eloxation – a bath in which the parts are dipped to lock the surface and protect against scaring- before being thickly plated in silver, rhodium and 24-karat gold.
+At the core of the creative process is Carola’s ingenious use of components.
+Swarovski® crystals, hand-finished two-tone glass, Polaris®, nappa leather, and Lucite® are crafted by master artisans and skillfully combined with stainless steel and anodized aluminum.
+In addition, her metal parts are expensively treated through an eloxation process.
+This is a bath in which the parts are dipped to lock the surface and protect against scarring.
+The components are then thickly plated in silver, rhodium and 24-karat gold.
 Drilling, rhodium-plating, alloying, anodising – the list of the special processing techniques she uses is long.

 In the end what truly makes Coeur de Lion® exceptional is that it strongly appeals to distinctive women who have Classic Taste…with an Attitude©.

-Laurent Guillot has a very strong background in the European luxury market, having taken part in the creation of jewelry collections for Yves St Laurent, Chanel, Courrèges, Guy Laroche, Swarovki, and Baccarat.
-His current focus is on bringing transparent Lucite alive with hand-carved necklaces, rings, and bracelets that explores minimalism through dimension, scale, and volume.
+Laurent Guillot has a very strong background in the European luxury market.
+He has taken part in the creation of jewelry collections for Yves St Laurent, Chanel, Courrèges, Guy Laroche, Swarovski, and Baccarat.
+His current passion is bringing transparent Lucite® alive with hand-carved necklaces, rings, and bracelets.
+Laurent explores minimalism through dimension, scale, and volume.

-Laurent’s training started in painting restoration, where he had to master a range of techniques including painting, working with foil and gold leaf, and layering.
+Laurent’s training started in painting restoration.
+Consequently he had to master a range of techniques including painting, working with foil and gold leaf, and layering.
 He combines these techniques with transparency and his sense of proportion.
 The result is a line of very modern jewelry.
-It is bold, with clean lines, and the way it catches and reflects light projects a subtlety and strength.
+It is bold, clean.
+And, the way it catches and reflects light projects a subtlety and strength.

-Lucite is different from resin in that it cannot be mass produced.
+Lucite® is different from resin in that it cannot be mass produced.
 The material has to be heated and manipulated by hand.
-Once the material has been individually shaped, each piece then has to be finished with additional layers of color or paint or foil by hand.
+Once the material has been individually shaped, each piece is finished with additional layers of color, paint or foil by hand.
 Because Laurent has been working in Lucite for so long, and is constantly experimenting, he has a technical expertise that very few others can attain.